Priya6382/AI-Powered-Media-Generation-Suite/README.md

 - **Interactive Gradio UI:** User-friendly interface to customize input and instantly generate output.
 - **Evaluation Metrics:** Automated scoring and grading for generated content quality (text coherence, tone alignment, image sharpness, video consistency, and more).

-## Demo

-Try the live demo hosted on [Your Demo URL] (replace with your deployed link) or run locally to explore all features.

----

 ## Installation

 ### Prerequisites